rizasal/rizasal.github.io/content/posts/2024-10-20-django-signals/index.md

 Some examples of common senders

-`django.db.models.signals.pre_save`

-- the Model being saved
+- `django.db.models.signals.pre_save`-  the Model being saved

-`django.db.models.signals.pre_migrate`

-- AppConfig instance for the app
+- `django.db.models.signals.pre_migrate` - AppConfig instance for the app

-`django.core.signals.request_started`

-- The handler class – e.g. `django.core.handlers.wsgi.WsgiHandler` – that
-handled the request.
+- `django.core.signals.request_started` - The handler class – e.g. `django.core.handlers.wsgi.WsgiHandler` – that handled the request.

 The code connecting the signal to the receiver may run many times, causing the receiver to be called many times for the one signal.
 This can happen easily if the file containing the signal definition is imported in many places, and on each import it registers the receiver again and again.